 There is no discomfort.
-You can eat beginning about 1 - 2 hours after swallowing the radioactive iodine.
-You can go back to a normal diet when the test is finished.
+You can eat beginning about 1 to 2 hours after swallowing the radioactive iodine.
+You can go back to a normal diet after the test.

 This test is done to check thyroid function.
 It is often done when blood tests of thyroid function show that you may have an overactive thyroid gland.

-Note: Some laboratories only measure at 24 hours.
+Some testing centers only measure only 24 hours.
 Values may vary depending on the amount of iodine in your diet.
-Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Normal value ranges may vary slightly among different labs.
+Talk to your provider about the meaning of your specific test results.

-The amount of radioactivity is very small, and there have been no documented side effects.
-The amount of iodine used is less than the amount of iodine in a normal diet.
-However, this test is not recommended for women who are pregnant or breastfeeding.
+All radiation has possible side effects.
+The amount of radiation in this test is very small, and there have been no documented side effects.
+The amount of iodine used is less than the amount in a normal diet.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.